-• The strategy should raise awareness of key bodies in the sector and existing routes for raising complaints, but is unlikely to introduce any formal new consumer bodies.
-HES will retain its leadership role for the sector in this respect, reporting to SHEF and the Minister as required.
+The strategy should raise awareness of key bodies in the sector and existing routes for raising complaints, but is unlikely to introduce any formal new consumer bodies.
+HES will retain its leadership role for the sector in this respect, reporting to SHEF as required.